AmirEfi/Prompt-Engineering-of-LLMs-in-Defect-Detection/README.md

 # Prompt-Engineering-of-LLMs-in-Defect-Detection
-## Final Project of B. Sc. in Computer Engineering at Shahid Beheshti University
+## Final Project of B.Sc. in Computer Engineering at Shahid Beheshti University